 - Assuming you are still awake at the end of this process, focus on staying relaxed and keep your thinking clear by putting all of your attention on your body

-And note that you can move down the body evenly during a body scan relaxation, meaning both arms, legs, and so on at once, but by separating the halves of yourself, you will allow for greater focus and you will use a bit more time, which means more time spent relaxing into slumber.
+You can move down the body evenly during a body scan relaxation, meaning both arms, legs and so on at once.
+However, by separating the halves of yourself, you will allow for greater focus, and you will use a bit more time, which means more time spent relaxing into slumber.

-Dr. Andrew Weil – a Harvard-educated medical doctor with noted health and wellness expertise – developed this unique method for helping people fall asleep fast and, with practice, it works.
+Dr. Andrew Weil, a Harvard-educated physician with noted health and wellness expertise, developed this unique method for helping people to fall asleep fast.
+With practice, it works.
 Why?
 Because the steps involved slow and calm the nervous system, essentially tricking (or easing) your body into thinking you were about to fall asleep anyway.

-- Rest the tip of your tongue against the ridge just behind your upper teeth
+- Rest the tip of your tongue against the ridge of your mouth, just behind your upper teeth

 - Repeat the same breath cycle (in for four, hold for seven, out for eight, e.g.) four times total, then pause and breathe normally for a bit before repeating it, and repeat until you are asleep or want to give your sleep practice a rest for the night.

 Casual Tips That Can Help You Fall Asleep Faster